sashetophizika/hyprscratch/README.md

 ### Scratchpad options:

-* `ephemeral`: closes the scratchpad when it is hidden
+* `ephemeral`: closes the scratchpad when it is hidden.

 * `persist`: prevents the scratchpad from getting replaced when a new one is summoned.